swaarm/iOS-sdk/README.md

 ## 2 Import & Initialize the SDK

 Initialize the SDK with host and token, as received by our team.
-This should be done in the startup method of your app, e.g. the init of your swiftui app, or the willFinishLaunchingWithOptions or didFinishLaunchingWithOptions, as it automatically fires the `__open` event and - on first start - the intial event.
+This should be done in the startup method of your app, e.g. the `init` of your swiftui app, or the `willFinishLaunchingWithOptions` or `didFinishLaunchingWithOptions`, as it automatically fires the `__open` event and - on first start - the intial event.
 The SDK determines if an app was installed before by checking and setting a keychain flag on first start. if it's indeed a reinstall, the `__reinstall` event is sent in lieu of the initial one.

 To get additional debug output, set debug to true.